Corynebacterium striatum: Identification

-Both biochemical and molecular identification is accompanied by physical characterisation.
+Both biochemical and molecular identification are accompanied by physical characterisation.
 Culturing the bacteria on blood cultures and gram staining to confirm morphology are integral additions to the process of identification.

 Physical

-Corynebacterium striatum is a gram-positive bacterium, meaning they have a thin external peptidoglycan cell wall structure.
-They have been described as having an irregular pleomorphic shape, and are non-motile.
-Under a microscope they appearing as a hybrid of a bacillus and cocci morphology with a bulged pole attached to rod like end, more commonly described as a 'club-like' structure.
-They are broadly described as being 1.5-8.0 micrometers in length, but formal measurement of individual clinical isolates will vary upon observation.
+Corynebacterium striatum is a gram-positive bacterium.
+It has a thin external peptidoglycan cell wall structure.
+It has been described as having an irregular pleomorphic shape and is non-motile.
+Under a microscope, it appears to have a hybrid of the bacillus and cocci morphology with a bulged pole attached to a rod-like end, more commonly described as a 'club-like' structure.
+It is widely described as being 1.5-8.0 micrometers in length, but formal measurement of individual clinical isolates will vary upon observation.
 C. striatum colonies are able to be plated in vitro; when growing on Blood Agar the colonies will appear as small (1-2mm diameter) with a white, moist, and smooth appearance.
 It is otherwise called a diphtheroid or coryneform due to its close phylogenetic relationship with diphtheria causing bacterium Corynebacterium diphtheriae.